-Through our Access and Participation activities we actively encourage a broad spectrum of students into higher education and support all students to achieve their potential.
+Through our Access and Participation activities, we actively encourage a broad spectrum of students into Higher Education and support all students to achieve their potential.
 We work with our local community and with local schools to deliver Access and Participation projects to develop aspirations, support attainment and therefore widen access to Higher Education.

 We work with students at both primary and secondary school level, and aim to support students at different stages of their academic journey.